 Also known as neurofeedback or EEG biofeedback, neurotherapy uses digital technology to measure brain waves and present real-time information to the individual in order to enable conscious control of brain activity.
 Many alcohol addicts drink to self-medicate and calm the fast brain waves causing anxiety, insomnia, worry, self-consciousness, and other negative feelings.
 Some alcohol rehab centers include neurotherapy in their programs because it helps retrain the brain to be calm, focused, and relaxed without the use of alcohol.
 Research studies show that integrating neurofeedback therapy into alcohol treatment lowers rates of relapse.

-Mindfulness meditation to treat alcoholism
+2. Mindfulness meditation

 Negative emotions, stress, and cravings are among the top causes of addiction relapse.
 One reason for this is that addicts and alcoholics use drugs and alcohol to seek escape from uncomfortable thoughts and feelings.
 Mindfulness meditation involves the “non-judgmental awareness of the present moment,” which has proven useful in alcoholism treatment by providing a soothing relaxation response, increased awareness of triggers, and a diminished reactivity to stress—all of which decrease the likelihood of relapse.